Yann39/self-hosted/README.md

 ##### Firewall rules

-We have to set some firewall rules as our WireGuard VPN is running in a Docker container, indeed we need to :
+We have to set some firewall rules as our WireGuard VPN is running in a Docker container, we need to :

 - allow packets to be routed through the WireGuard server, by setting up `FORWARD` rules
 - allow WireGuard clients to access the Internet, by configuring **NAT** (Network Address Translation) rules

 So basically we need to deal with 3 interfaces of our container :

 - `eth0@ifxx` : virtual interface that route packets from/to the Traefik Docker bridge network, handling incoming traffic from all peers
-- `eth1@ifxx` : virtual interface that route packets from/to the Wireguard container, for communication within the WireGuard container
+- `eth1@ifxx` : virtual interface that route packets from/to the WireGuard container, for communication within the WireGuard container
 - `wg0` : the WireGuard interface

 > [!Note]